jordanhoare/homelab/README.md

 ### 📁 Directories

-This Git repository contains the following directories under [Kubernetes](./kubernetes/).
+This Git repository contains the following directories:

 ```zsh
 📁 homelab